‘No one trusts Netanyahu’: Israel’s war cabinet divided amid Gaza conflict

 Signs of the rift within Israel’s establishment deepen even as Netanyahu declares the next phase of the war in Gaza.

-It took one tweet over the weekend for discord and disarray to emerge within the Israeli political establishment.
+It took one tweet over the weekend for cracks to emerge within the Israeli political establishment.

 Just after midnight on Sunday, Prime Minister Benjamin Netanyahu wrote that he had never been informed about warnings of Hamas’s assault on Israel on October 7.
 Netanyahu instead seemed to place the blame for the attack, where at least 1,400 people were killed, on his army and intelligence chiefs.
 They had assessed prior to the attack that Hamas “was deterred and ready for a settlement”, he noted.